IRCAD/sight/README.md

 * mono and stereo camera calibration,
 * [ArUco](https://sourceforge.net/projects/aruco/) optical markers tracking,
 * [openIGTLink](http://openigtlink.org/) support through client and server services,
 * TimeLine data, allowing to store buffers of various data (video, matrices, markers, etc...).
-These can be used to synchronize these data accross time.
+These can be used to synchronize these data across time.
 * Data serialization in xml/json/zip

 # Applications